-All Australian passport applications lodged overseas must be lodged in person at an Australian diplomatic mission and additional overseas fees apply.
+All Australian passport applications lodged overseas must be lodged at your nearest Australian diplomatic mission and additional overseas fees apply.
 If you lodge your passport application with another mission, you may be at risk of further delays, including for the delivery of your passport, and associated costs as new passports are automatically sent to the post where they were lodged and redirections cannot be easily facilitated.
-Please ensure you check with the individual Australian Diplomatic mission for up to date fees in local currency and requirements and whether you need to make an appointment.
+Please ensure you check with the relevant Australian Diplomatic mission for up-to-date fees in local currency and requirements and whether you need to make an appointment.

 At the Australian Consulate-General in Noumea, applications are accepted on appointment only.
 The Passport section of the Australian Consulate-General in Noumea is open to the public, Monday to Friday from 9am to 4pm (except public holidays), for information.

 For further information please consult the Australian passport website.

 Please note that child applications should be lodged in person by a parent or person with parental responsibility for the child.
 The parent or person lodging the application is not required to be an Australian citizen, but will need to bring photographic proof of their own identity to the appointment.
 Child applicants aged 16 or 17 must also attend the lodgement interview.
 Children under the age of 16 do not have to attend the lodgement interview.

 As of 1 January 2016, child applicants aged 16 or 17 are issued with a 10-year passport instead of the five-year passport currently issued to children under 16.
 Applications must still include parental consent, and they must be personally lodged by the applicant together with a parent.
 The application fee is the adult fee but the overseas surcharge is the child rate.